AdobeDocs/adobeio-events/support/faq.md

 (see our [JWT Service Account Authentication](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWT.md) documentation for more details).

-Note that you should pay a special attention to your [JWT Metascopes](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/Scopes.md) describing the set of authorization scopes you want to claim with this jwt token (see next question for details)
+Note that you should pay special attention to your [JWT Metascopes](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/Scopes.md) describing the set of authorization scopes you want to claim with this jwt token (see next question for details)

 #### What are the metascopes my JWT token should claim?
 What are the access token authorization scopes expected by `Adobe I/O Events` APIs?